swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 The same colleague that gave you the codebase told you that you can get the dataset from the company's NAS.
 This is where all data is stored and you can get a copy of it there.

 They told you that the data must be saved as `data/data.xml` in your working directory.
-Otherwise, the experiment cannot be run (without their advice, you couldn't run the experiment on your machine).
+Otherwise, the experiment cannot be run.

 _To simulate the download of the dataset from the NAS, you can download the dataset for this simple ML experiment from GitHub with the following commands._